 Communication Tips for Your Transition Attendance Plan

-During the 2020-21 school year, it’s important to convey the right message about attendance and participation to families, students and the community.
-This year especially, focus on strengthening relationships and building community.
+It’s important to convey the right message about attendance and participation to families, students and the community.
+Focus on strengthening relationships and building community.
 Remember to keep your communications written in a concise, timely and accessible manner

 Attention to Equity

 Anchor equity to your communication strategies to ensure they are tailored to the culture, language, abilities and realities of your students and families, especially those who have been disproportionately affected by Covid-19 and systemic inequities.
 Recognize and draw upon the insights of students, families and community leaders when designing and implementing outreach.

 - Share priorities and plan with entire community.

 - Consider using three elements of restorative practices - Engagement, Explanation and Expectation Clarity - in crafting outreach and communications.
 Leaders need to clearly explain process and decisions about resource allocations and expectations of staff.